A culinary education for the home kitchen — from fond to flame

 High-Protein Chocolate Shake

-30g+ protein from whey, peanut butter, and Greek yogurt — a post-workout powerhouse.
+High-protein chocolate shake with 38g protein from whey, peanut butter, and Greek yogurt.

 ★ Beginner$5 minServes 1

-High-Protein Chocolate Shake — Smoothies — recipe plated and ready to serve
+High-Protein Chocolate Shake — smoothies — greek — recipe plated and ready to serve

 Nutrition (per serving)